mschneider82/minio/docs/bucket/notifications/README.md

 ## Publish Minio events to NSQ

 Install an NSQ Daemon from [here](https://nsq.io/).
-Or use the following Docker command for starting and nsqd:
+Or use the following Docker command for starting an nsq daemon:

 ```
 docker run --rm -p 4150-4151:4150-4151 nsqio/nsq /nsqd